bcsabhisekh/MySpace/README.md

 # MySpace
- MySpace is a socio-academic site for IIITM students This is a group Project.
+ MySpace is a socio-academic site for IIITM students This is a group Project under the guidance of course instructor Dr. Santosh Singh Rathore.

   Members in the group are: